howtographql/howtographql/content/backend/graphql-js/5-connecting-server-and-database.md

 Recall that the `Prisma` binding instance essentially translates the Prisma database schema into functions which you can invoke from JavaScript.
 Invoking these functions will send the corresponding query/mutation to the underlying Prisma API.

-In this case, you're invoking the `createLink` mutation from Prisma's GraphQL schema.
+In this case, you're sending the `createLink` mutation from Prisma's GraphQL schema.
 As arguments, you're passing the data that the resolvers receive via the `args` parameter.

-Again, the second argument to the function call is the `info` object which contains the selection set of the incoming mutation - again, this _could_ be replaced by a string:
+Again, the second argument to the function call is the `info` object which contains the selection set of the incoming mutation - and again, this _could_ be replaced by a string:

 ```js(nocopy)
 const selectionSet = `